-- Foot fault; - Exceeding the time limit allowed to call for the shot; - In Skeet the athlete's READY position is not according to the rules; - In Skeet, except on station 8, the athlete opens the gun between the two (2) single shots on the same station; or - Following or pointing with the gun at a "slow" or "fast" pull target without shooting. - 9.16.4.6 A WARNING (Yellow Card) indicated on the relevant scorecard, will be shown to any offending athlete by a Referee. - 9.16.4.7 Any target declared as "ZERO" by the Referee for any second or subsequent occurrences in a round for any of the violations listed must be indicated on the scorecard by the Referee before the card is sent to the classification office.
+- a) Foot fault; - b) Exceeding the time limit allowed to call for the shot; - c) In Skeet, the athlete's READY position is not according to the rules: - d) In Skeet, except on Station 8, the athlete opens the gun between the two (2) single shots on the same station; or - e) Following or pointing with the gun at a "slow" or "fast" pull target without shooting. - 9.16.4.6 A "WARNING" (Yellow Card) indicated on the relevant scorecard, will be shown to any offending athlete by a Referee. - 9.16.4.7 Any target declared as "LOST" by the Referee for any second or subsequent occurrences in a round for any of the violations listed must be indicated on the scorecard by the Referee before the card is sent to the classification office.

-9.16.5 DEDUCTION (GREEN CARD)
+9.16.5 Deduction (Green Card)